gahljust/RHRS-LHRS-motion-control-GUI/RHRSnewgui/README.txt

-To open the gui run
+To open the gui from the gui directory run

+chmod +x rungui

+chmod +x cam.sh ./rungui

 ./rungui